Free parcel delivery from €30

 What to do to avoid knee pain?

-1. Training every day
+1. Workouts every day

 2. Engaging in road-friendly sports such as: swimming, cycling, walking

-3. If you need to carry heavy objects on a daily basis, do it properly, for example using a backpack.
+3. If you need to carry heavy objects on a daily basis, do it properly, for example by using a backpack.

 8. Choose shoes without heels